 To ensure that proper accessibility is maintained, federal and state laws require polling places to remove or make accommodations for any barriers that prevent voters with disabilities from voting.
 Care should be taken to ensure that the polling place is accessible - doors should not be blocked, alternatives to stairs such as ramps or elevators should be available, and lighting and seating should be adequate.

 To help communities remove these barriers and improve access to polling places, the Michigan Secretary of State's office has awarded over $1 million in Help America Vote Act (HAVA) grants to municipalities statewide.
 Most of the work involved improvements to parking spaces, passenger drop-off areas, interior and exterior paths of travel, building entrances and voting areas.

 Inside the polling location, at least one voting station should be adapted to allow a person to vote while seated.
-In addition, all voters, including voters with disabilities, have access to the AutoMARK Voter Assist Terminal in all polling places.
-The AutoMARK operates like an electronic ink pen.
-It simply marks the ballot with the voter's choices but does not tally the votes.
+In addition, all voters, including voters with disabilities, have access to a Voter Assist Terminal in all polling places.
+The Voter Assist Terminal helps the voter mark a balloy.
+It will mark the ballot with the voter's choices but does not tally the votes.
 Once the ballot is marked, it is counted in exactly the same fashion as all other ballots.

 Voters with disabilities who require assistance in casting a ballot may receive assistance from another person, provided that the person assisting the voter is not the voter's employer, agent of that employer or an officer or agent of a union to which the voter belongs.

 If you or someone you know requires special access to the polls, it's important to call the clerk's office ahead of time to make sure your voting site is free of obstructions.
 If your precinct is not accessible, you will be directed to an alternative site that is accessible.
 For more information, contact your local clerk.
 Hearing impaired residents with questions may contact the Department of State's Bureau of Elections by email at firstname.lastname@example.org.